-If you have ever thought of buying a pressure cooker, or wondered why you would need such a contraption, this article will hopefully put any doubt to rest.
-You will also learn what is the best pressure cooker under $100.
+Have you have ever thought of buying a pressure cooker, or wondered why you would need this small kitchen appliance?

-A pressure cooker traps steam inside, which builds up intense pressure to create hotter internal temperatures to more rapidly cook the food.
+A pressure cooker works by trapping steam as it builds up inside the machine.
+This builds up intense pressure to create hotter internal temperatures to more rapidly cook the food.
 The tight seal around the lid locks in heat, moisture, and flavors, as well as, vitamins and minerals for exceptionally healthy, great-tasting meals.

 Pressure cooking reduces cooking time by up to 70% as compared to cooking on a stove top or in an oven.

-Pressure cooking dates back to 1679, when a French physicist, called Denis Papin, sought a way to speed up the cooking process of food, and invented a pressure cooker made of cast iron.
+Pressure cooking dates back to 1679, when a French physicist, named Denis Papin, sought a way to speed up the cooking process of food.
+He invented a pressure cooker made of cast iron.

-Over the centuries other inventors have developed pressure cookers that were lighter and had more relevant and practical professional and home uses.
+Over the centuries other inventors developed more advanced pressure cookers that were lighter and had more relevant and practical uses for professional chefs and home cooks.

-Modern pressure cookers do more than cook your food under pressure, and can actually replace several other small kitchen appliances in your home, and use one machine to cook an entire meal in a fraction of the time.
+A modern pressure cooker does more than cook your food under pressure.
+They can actually replace several other small kitchen appliances in your home, such as a slow cooker, steamer, rice cooker, and even a bread maker.
+You can use one machine to cook an entire meal in a fraction of the time.

 How Does a Pressure Cooker Work?

-What Can You Make with a Pressure Cooker?
+What Can You Make in a Pressure Cooker?

 - pulled pork